-Pride Of Madeira
+Pride of Madeira

 Perennials, Shrubs, Flowers

-Grown for striking form and flower clusters.
+Grown for their striking form and flower clusters.
 All do well in dry, poor soil but need good drainage.
 All are excellent for seacoast gardens.
 Flowers attract bees.
 Give little or no water in mild-summer climates, weekly irrigation during summer in hotter areas.Echium candicans